SDSU Faculty & Staff

 Academic Training for J-1 students

-International students on the J-1 Exchange Visitor visa who wish to pursue an internship in their major are required to obtain approval from their Academic Advisor recommending the training.
+International students on the J-1 Exchange Visitor visa (see visa types above) who wish to pursue an internship in their major at SDSU are required to obtain approval from their SDSU major advisor recommending the training.
+Enrollment in a course is not required for Academic Training to be approved.

-The academic advisor is responsible for verifying how the internship/employment opportunity pertains to the student's academic program.
-Student's must have an offer letter prior to obtaining academic advisor approval and approval from the ISC.
+The major advisor is responsible for verifying that the internship/employment opportunity pertains to the student's major at SDSU and to sign the Academic Training Record Form.
+Students must have an offer letter prior to obtaining major advisor approval and approval from the ISC.

 Learn about the required contents here.